-This past weekend, Julie, Dawn and I hosted Food Blog Forum Orlando, my first blogging event in my home state of Florida.
+This past weekend, I hosted Food Blog Forum Orlando, our first blogging event in my home state of Florida.
 Putting on an event is no small task, not only is there a ton of event planning and management work to be done, but there’s also something called, uh, teaching involved in these blogging seminars.

 me and Julie from Alkaline Sisters who came all the way from Canada

 No, it’s not just one big party (though we sure did party the night before and the night after the seminar).
 The main purpose of these food blogging events is to spend an entire day teaching blogging, tech and photography skills and ideas to an audience hungry to learn.

 Special speakers Jeff Houck of the Tampa Tribune and Heather McPherson of Orlando Sentinel joined us to speak about how to get on the food editor’s radar; Pete from Izea school us on SEO and my dear friend Lindsay Landis of Purr Design walk us through web design and usability best practices.

 Lindsay is the designer behind Steamy Kitchen website and logo and I just adore her and her husband Taylor.
 I’ll be honest though, I do have mixed feelings about “sharing” my beloved and talented web designer.
 The more clients she has the less time for me! 😉 Well, she did so well in her presentation that I think she scored 20 new projects.

 Which means that Steamy Kitchen probably won’t be revamped any time soon.

 Which probably is a good thing, since I just spent all weekend lecturing that “There’s comfort in consistency.”